iiedii/fast-image-downloader/README.md

 **[ThreadSurvivingTime]**

 Tune this parameter for the multi-pass approach.
 At Pass 1: you can start with 12 seconds for each downloading thread.
 Pass 2: you may choose 20 seconds.
 Pass 3: try one minute or more to finish large files.
 Stop at an early pass if you don't want to spend time downloading the slow files.
-Note that optimal settings depend on your network speed.
+Note that the optimal settings depend on your network speed.
+Watch SUCC:TOUT rate.

 **[IsTryFailedDownload]**